vishnubk/5D_Peasoup/README.md

 ## How to install this GPU pipeline?

-1. Install dedisp that does an incoherent dedispersion from this repo. https://github.com/ewanbarr/dedisp.git (Edit Makefile.inc and point to your CUDA installation)
+1. Install Ben Barsdell's GPU De-dedispersion library "dedisp" that does an incoherent dedispersion from this repo. https://github.com/ewanbarr/dedisp.git (Edit Makefile.inc and point to your CUDA installation)
 2. Install 5D Peasoup.
 (Edit Makefile.inc and point to your CUDA and Dedisp installation)

 ## How to Calculate Required amount of Orbital templates for a Circular Orbit Search.